Who should use this guidance

 Childcare is provided in a wide range of settings and caters for children between the ages of 0 to 12.
-Although the protective measures recommended in this guidance are aimed at registered settings and environments primarily caring for pre-school aged children, many of the same principles apply to childcare provision for older age groups of children, including after-school and holiday schemes - both registered and unregistered.
+Although the protective measures recommended in this guidance are aimed at settings and environments primarily caring for pre-school aged children, many of the same principles apply to childcare provision for school aged children, including after school and holiday schemes, both registered and unregistered.

 Changes in normal routines can be stressful for children.
 Practitioners should consider how they introduce new routines in a playful way and provide reassurance to children.